Focus your defense where your opponent is generating the most force.

 - When your opponent has knee on belly, his/her knee is the leading edge.

 Pointers for defeating the leading edge:

 Leading edges and force vectors go hand in hand.
 Defeating the leading edge requires matching or redirecting the force vector, which is described in more detail in the force vector article.

 Create solid frames.

 When framing against the leading edge, prefer solid frames.
 This means framing with your bone structure, not your muscles.
-Prefer frames with fewer joints; for example, framing with your forearm is preferable to framing with your hand because your opponent cannot collapse your elbow joint.
+Prefer frames with fewer joints; for example, framing with your forearm is often preferable to framing with your hand because it prevents your wrist and elbow joints from collapsing.

 Make your frames more effective with kinetic chains.